alpha-dragon-org/dragon-module1-tokeninfo/README.md

 If there is more than one developer to satisfy the above criteria, the first pull request will receive the bounty.

-**Please make sure to include your wallet address in your documentation and apply to this job hosted on [based.jobs](https://www.based.jobs/) using that same wallet.
+**Please make sure to include your wallet address in your documentation and apply to [this job](https://www.based.jobs/) on based.jobs using that same wallet.
 This is where we will award the bounty to the winning developer.**

 ---